cs-fullstack-2019-fall/python-basics2f-cw-jordondoug2019/README.md

 # Python Basics: Math and String Formatting
+3/4 + partial credit on #2.
+See gradedcw.py for comments.
+Score:4
 ### Problem 1:
 Write some Python code that has three variables called ```greeting```, ```my_name```, and ```my_age```.
 Intialize each of the 3 variables with an appropriate value, then rint out the example below using the 3 variables and two different approaches for formatting Strings.